Simbiat/Cron/README.md

 4. `parameters` are optional parameters that will be used when creating the optional `$object`.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in database as JSON string and limited to `VARCHAR(5000)`.
 5. `allowedreturns` are optional return values, that will be considered as "success".
 By default, the library relies on `boolean` values to determine if the task was completed successfully, but this option allows to expand the possible values.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in database as JSON string and limited to `VARCHAR(5000)`.
 6. `desccription` is an optional description of the task.
 Limited to `VARCHAR(1000)`.
+7. `enabled` whether a task (and its instances) is enabled (and run as per schedule) or not.
+Used only when creating new tasks.
-7. `system` whether a task can be removed by this class or not.
+8. `system` whether a task can be removed by this class or not.
+Used only when creating new tasks.
-8. `maxTime` maximum time in seconds to allow the function to run (will update execution time limit before running the task). `3600` by default.
+9. `maxTime` maximum time in seconds to allow the function to run (will update execution time limit before running the task). `3600` by default.
-9. `minFrequency` minimal allowed frequency (in seconds) at which a task instance can run.
+10. `minFrequency` minimal allowed frequency (in seconds) at which a task instance can run.
 Does not apply to one-time jobs.
-10. `retry` custom number of seconds to reschedule a failed task instance for instead of determining next run based on `frequency`. `0` (default) disables the functionality, since this can (and most likely will) introduce drift, so best be used on tasks that, do not require precise time to be run on.
+11. `retry` custom number of seconds to reschedule a failed task instance for instead of determining next run based on `frequency`. `0` (default) disables the functionality, since this can (and most likely will) introduce drift, so best be used on tasks that, do not require precise time to be run on.
 Applies to one-time jobs as well.

 Calling this function with `$task`, that is already registered, will update respective values, except for `system`.